gmyrland/hg.gmyrland.com/content/data/2019-02-03_exploratory_analysis.md

 The long line from east to west indicates the tow, which involved a ground-based winch on the west end of the flight field.
 ![3d View](/data/img/rgl.png)

-Since the data contains both the altitude and a timestamp, it is straight-forward to plot altitude (above sea level) versus time to see the altitude profile of the flight.
+Since the data contains both the altitude and a timestamp, it is straight-forward to plot altitude versus time to see the altitude profile of the flight.

 ![Altitude v Time](/data/img/explore_alt_v_time.png)